-Sierra Health and Life Insurance Coverage for Drug and Alcohol Rehab Treatment
+Sierra Health & Life Insurance Coverage for Drug & Alcohol Rehab Treatment

 Types of Addictions Sierra Health and Life Typically Covers

 Sierra Health and Life typically covers treatment for most major addictions, including:

 - Prescription drugs such as benzodiazepines and opioids.

 Most rehab programs are able to treat these addictions.
 While SHL generally covers treatment for addiction, coverage for certain drug addictions may depend on the specific plan, so it is best to verify your insurance benefits beforehand.

 What Kind of Coverage Does Sierra Offer for Addiction Treatment?